vividf/AWML/projects/TransFusion/docs/TransFusion-L/v0/base.md

 ### TransFusion-L base/0.5

 - This model is released for X2 product at first.
-- Note that this model is trained by DB2.0 + DB3.0.
+- Note that this model is trained by DB GSM8 v1.0 + DB J6 v1.0.

 <details>
 <summary> The link of data and evaluation result </summary>